Antonio Reparaz

-Antonio Reparaz (3 October 1831 – 14 April 1886) was a Spanish composer who gained renown for the success of his many operas.
+Antonio Reparaz (3 October 1831 – 14 April 1886) was a Spanish composer and theatre director.

 Career

 The son of a military musician, Reparaz was born in Cádiz, Andalucia.
 As a child he sang in the choir of the Cathedral of Santiago de Compostela.
 He conducted his first work at the age of 16 in Santander, and shortly afterwards, after receiving a scholarship from the provincial government of Vizcaya, he moved to Rome, Italy, to study.
-On his return to Spain, passing through Paris, he was hired as director of the Real Teatro San Juan in Oporto, Portugal where he stayed for several seasons from 1872.
+On his return to Spain, passing through Paris, he was hired as director of the Real Teatro San Juan in Porto, Portugal where he stayed for several seasons from 1872.
 He spent a season conducting and premiering operas in several European and American capitals, returning to Porto in 1873.

 Later, he premiered several zarzuelas at the Teatro Circo in Madrid and some of his other operas at various theatres in Spain.
 In Zaragoza, he premiered the zarzuela The feudal castle.
 In Madrid, he was a respected composer in the Teatro Circo for many years, and premiered Fifth and a Substitute, Harry the Devil, Pablo and Virginia, in collaboration with Emilio Arrieta and José Inzenga, A Throne and a Disappointment.
 In Valencia, he worked in opera at the Teatro Principal in the season of 1882–83.
 At the same time, he approached the art of zarzuela with unequalled success.
 His production, although less in quantity to that of his contemporaries Ruperto Chapí, Gerónimo Giménez and Manuel Fernández Caballero, is of a high quality.